RPT-For India IPOs, 2016 promises to be best year in 6 on profit growth, reforms

-(Repeats story that first ran on Wednesday, with no changes to text)
+(Repeats story that ran on Wednesday evening, with no changes to text)

 * Total India IPO proceeds expected to top $5 bln in 2016